Online bin stretching lower bounds: Improved search of computational proofs: Propagating algorithm winning packings

 Knowing if a packing is always winning for the algorithm allows us to stop exploring right away upon reaching this packing.

-\begin{definition}[Algorithm-winning packing] A packing $b$ is said to be \textit{algorithm-winning} if the algorithm always wins upon reaching this packing, regardless of what items were given beforehand by the adversary.
+A packing $b$ is said to be \textit{algorithm-winning} if the algorithm always wins upon reaching this packing, regardless of what items were given beforehand by the adversary.
 We note $P_{alg}$ the set of algorithm-winning packings.
-More formally:
+More formally: \begin{definition}[Algorithm-winning packing]

 Let $b$ be a packing.
 If $\forall I \in \mathcal{I}_{BS}$ such that $(I, b)$ is a configuration, and that this configuration $(I, b)$ is winning for the algorithm, then $b\in P_{alg}$. \end{definition}